 What is an unsecured loan?

-Unsecured loans are loans that are approved for the borrower without collateral.
+An unsecured personal loan is approved for the borrower without collateral.
 Borrowers are trusted and qualified for an unsecured loan because of their credit history and income.
-They are known as “signature loans” because they are based entirely on your signed agreement with the lender.
+These loans are also known as “signature loans” because they are based entirely on your signed agreement with the lender.

 Of course, any late payment or derogatory mark on your credit will lower your score so avoiding that at all cost is key.

-With a bad credit score, it is a bit difficult to have options because they are limited due to your credit history.
-It is important to pick an option if any, that won't be difficult to step out of when you're standing back on your two feet.
+With a bad credit score, your options are more limited due to your credit history.
+It's important to pick an option if any, that won't be difficult to step out of when you're standing back on your two feet.
 For example, no prepayment penalty.

 Swaying away from unsecured loans is smart because they usually have the highest interest rates and they are challenging to qualify for.